 “It doesn’t sound good,” Ron concluded.
 “But how can you know which one of these two names actually determines his destiny?”

 “That’s right, Ron!”
 Hermione looked at him approvingly.
 “I have to look at the both of his names.
 Then seven plus two is nine.”
 Mumbling under her breath she calculated.
 “Nine corresponds to the overall success of efforts.
 Such a person always gets what he wants.”
 Then Hermione, having thought about something, split her book to almost at the end and read a certain paragraph she had found there.
-She wrote one more number nine on the sheet, then she draw like a hook in front of the number and continued to draw a line like a roof over the number nine, and then she wrote a number three behind the equals sign.
+She wrote one more number nine on the sheet, then she draw like a hook in front of the number and continued to draw a line like a roof over the number nine, and finally she wrote a number three behind the equals sign.
 “Three.
 We have not yet studied it in professor’s Vectors lectures, but Numerology says that a strong personality may express itself in double, so we have to find the first order of the double number, and here as a first order number appears a number three.
 It has a meaning of instability.
 But in the case of Voldemort, it can also characterize his destiny, or rather – number of destinies.”

-“That Arithmancy of yours is simply amazing,” Ron said approvingly.
+“This Arithmancy of yours is simply amazing,” Ron said approvingly.

-“That means three life periods,” Harry concluded.
+“It means three life periods,” Harry concluded.
 “First, he was Tom Marvolo Riddle then he was Lord Voldemort.
 Maybe he could have become someone else now?”

 But Harry didn’t need anything more.
-Although his evidence, if he could call it, was based on a bad dream after his birthday party and Hermione’s allegedly calculations of Arithmancy, he felt a fear thorn pricking into his insides – he deeply inside into his heart, liver, kidneys, and spinal cord somehow knew that there was a serious ground for his worries.
+Although his evidence, if he could call it, was based on a bad dream after his birthday party and Hermione’s allegedly calculations of the Arithmancy, he felt a fear thorn pricking into his insides – he deeply inside into his heart, liver, kidneys, and spinal cord somehow knew that there was a serious ground for his worries.
 Suddenly in his mind he heard Hagrid’s words from his eleventh birthday in the cabin at the sea: Some say he died.
 Codswallop, in my opinion.
 Dunno if he had enough human left in him to die… Most of us reckon he's still out there somewhere but lost his powers.
 Too weak to carry on.
 If Voldemort had a slightest chance to survive after the Battle of Hogwarts, Harry could not ignore it.
-He could even say that it was his duty to check it out.
+He could even say it was his duty to check it out.
 His negligence, stupidity and omission had to be mended and as soon as possible.
 What if history is repeating again?